Explore Courses

 1. Transparency

 Everyone on the team must be aware of the difficulties the other team members are experiencing for the team to function well.
-Teams reveal organisational issues that get in the way of their success, often issues that have been there for a while.
+Teams reveal organizational issues that get in the way of their success, often issues that have been there for a while.

 2. Inspection